FlameF0X/open-i3/README.md

 !!!
 READ THE LICENCE AND NOTICE !!!

-and fotn forget to link the repo if you train a model using this code.
+and don't forget to link the repo if you train a model using this code.

 ## Star History